 As the youngest skier at the time to ever to make the U.S. Freestyle Ski Team at 14 years old, Tess was making history.
 Several years later, Tess won her first World Cup in Japan and skied in the 2018 Winter Olympics as one of the six 17-year-olds on Team USA.
-In 2019, she skied to two World Cup podiums as well as a bronze medal in the 2019 World Championships, for the past two seasons in a row defeated World #1 Perrine Laffont at the Deer Valley World Cup.
-This past season she was part of the first USA Dual Moguls Sweep at Deer Valley placing 3rd, and helped her team earn the 2020-21 World Cup Nations Cup.
-She is currently ranked 6th in the world at just 20 years old.
+In 2019, she skied to two World Cup podiums as well as a bronze medal in the 2019 World Championships.
+In 2021 she was part of the first USA Dual Moguls Sweep at Deer Valley placing 3rd, and helped her team earn the 2020-21 World Cup Nations Cup.
+And this past season she skied to two World Cup Singles podiums and won both Singles and Duals US National Championships.
+She is currently ranked 5th in the world at just 21 years old.

 "I want to ski the best I possibly can.
 The results will come after that."

 An interview with Sports Illustrated, Pyeongchang, South Korea, February 2018

 Tess credits much of her success to her mindfulness-induced training approach.
 Mindfulness and meditation play a huge role in her training and life.
 "Staying in the present helps keep the focus on what I can control," she says.
 "I've learned that I ski my best when I don't force things."
 The balance of a competitive culture and a composed, fun-loving nature make up Tess' lifestyle.
 "Having fun is key.
 I know I'm having fun when I'm smiling, and anyone who knows me would say I smile a lot."